redis/docs/content/commands/ft.aggregate/index.md

 Run a search query on an index and perform aggregate transformations on the results.

 {{< note >}}
-This command will only return keys to which the user has at least read access.
+This command will only return keys to which the user has read access.
 {{< /note >}}

 [Examples](#examples)